ExKcir/Earth2Scripts/English/E2Multitool/readme.md

 # Changelog
 #### V24.0:
-- 3 new functions for the properties map function:
+- 3 new functions for the properties map function:<br>
 Display all properties with more than x tiles, <br>
 display all properties with less than x tiles, <br>
 display all properties within a certain range of tiles